South Korea to inject $2.6 bln into ailing shipyard Daewoo

 - Measles cases in South Lake Union: Were you exposed?

+It is unclear if this latest rescue will be a lifeline for Daewoo or merely delay its demise.
+A total of 1.6 trillion won ($1.4 billion) of debt will mature over the next year, and Daewoo’s capital has been running dry.
+Reaching agreement on the debt for equity swap may prove difficult: the company’s shares were suspended from trading in July after it was found to have inflated profits and understated its costs.

+Letting Daewoo go bankrupt now would cause ripple effects worth up to 59 trillion won ($53 billion), the commission said, citing a study by a private accounting firm.
+Delaying its bankruptcy would allow the shipbuilder to complete pending orders of 114 vessels, according to the financial regulator.

-The fall of Daewoo Shipbuilding could result in the loss of some 50,000 jobs at Daewoo and its contractors and the waste of billions of dollars of taxpayers’ money that the government has injected since the state-owned Korea Development Bank took over the shipbuilder in 2000.
-The shipbuilder’s former parent group collapsed in the 1997-1998 Asian financial crisis.
+Some 50,000 jobs at Daewoo and its contractors are at stake.
+Giving up also would result in the waste of billions of dollars of taxpayers’ money that the government has spent on Daewoo since the shipbuilder’s former parent group collapsed in the 1997-1998 Asian financial crisis.

-The latest woes at Daewoo come at a delicate time for South Korean politics.
-South Korea is holding a snap election in May to select a president after the Constitutional Court upheld the impeachment of Park Geun-hye earlier this month, citing the influence-peddling scandal involving her secretive adviser.
+Daewoo’s latest woes come at a delicate time for South Korean politics.
+The country is holding a snap presidential election in May to the impeachment of Park Geun-hye in an influence-peddling scandal.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.